ChillkroeteTTS/ccf-analysis-of-two-coupled-ou-processes/src/notes.md

 ## Good parameter configurations
-ensemble = 500 rtakes about 30s but results in very smooth curves.
+Ensemble = 500 rtakes about 30s but results in very smooth curves.
 Correlation plot of e with max(ccf) suggests a linear correlation

 ## Ideas for analysis